xuanzhichen/xuanzhichen/README.md

 See more at my personal website: [xuanzhi's homepage](https://xuanzhichen.github.io)

 #### 🔭 Intro
-In the spectrum of brain science, my strong interest and passions involve **Neurotechnology** (e.g. brain-computer-interface, brain-controlled robotics) and **Neuroscience** (e.g. computational cognitive neuroscien, neuroAI).
+In the spectrum of brain science, my strong interest and passions involve **Neurotechnology** (e.g. brain-computer-interface, brain-controlled robotics, neuromorphic computing) and **Neuroscience** (e.g. computational cognitive neuroscience, neuroAI).

 Currently, I am an undergraduate student who are seeking for engaging a MS or PhD program as to neuroscience in fall, 2025.
 I received a BS in computer science this summer from GDUT (Guangdong University of Technology, Guangzhou, China),